Christian Bueger

 CV

 Christian Bueger is Professor of International Relations at the Department of Political Science, University of Copenhagen where he leads the Ocean Infrastructures Research Group and the Copenhagen Ocean Hub.
-He is also an honorary professor of the University of Seychelles, and one of the directors of the SafeSeas network.
+He is also an honorary professor of the University of Seychelles, one of the directors of the SafeSeas network on maritime security, and a research fellow at the UN Institute for Disarmament Research (UNIDIR).

 Previously he was professor of international relations at Cardiff University and held visiting positions at the Graduate Institute Geneva (2023), University of Malta (2022), University of Bologna (2022), University of Stellenbosch (2018), National University of Singapore (2015 & 2018), University College London (2015) and the University of Copenhagen (2013 & 2014).
 He was a Leverhulme Fellow at the Greenwich Maritime Institute, London (2011) and a research fellow at the Institute for Development and Peace, Duisburg, Germany (2010).